 The rest of the rear lens line-up hasn’t changed from last year, meaning you get a 12MP ultrawide and twin 10MP telephotos.
 One is good for 3x optical zoom, while the other delivers 10x – and can pull off up to 100x digital zoom, although there are diminishing returns as you add more magnification.

 Samsung already traded blows with Apple and Google as the best smartphone for photography, and the S23 Ultra cements its position near the top of the tree.
-Focusing is exceptionally quick across all four lenses, which all deliver matching colour, contrast, and exposure, but the clarity and detail on display from the main sensor is truly impressive.
+Focusing is for the most part exceptionally quick across all four lenses, which all deliver matching colour, contrast, and exposure, but the clarity and detail on display from the main sensor is truly impressive.

 Outdoors in good light, it can capture building brickwork and facial features from a considerable distance, without too much sharpening.
 Colours are as vibrant we’ve come to expect from Samsung, with HDR processing that’s a little more prominent in places than you’d see on some rivals.
 The results might not be entirely true to life, but they’re certainly visually pleasing.
 Whether you prefer Google or Apple’s treatment is largely down to personal preference.